polterguy/polterguy.github.io/workflows/index.md

 Being able to _"drag'n'drop"_ backend code together the way we do in the above video, have huge benefits.
 First of all it significantly lowers the bar for software development, allowing people without prior software development experience to create backend code.
 Secondly, it makes it much faster to create said code.
 I clocked myself in regards to this, and found that in theory I could create 604,000 lines of code per month.

-Obviously using LOC as a measure stick for productivity is typically not a good thing, but these were production ready lines of code, highly secure, scalable, and performing in regards to all neutral metrics - And I produced something useful that would require _a lot_ of manual coding to create.
+Obviously using LOC as a measure stick for productivity is typically not a good thing, but these were production grade lines of code, highly secure, scalable, and performing in regards to all neutral metrics - And I produced something useful that would require _a lot_ of manual coding to create.

 In the following video I am creating a complete registration API in 15 minutes to illustrate the point.

 <iframe style="margin-left: auto; margin-right: auto; width: 560px; max-with: 100%; display: block;" width="560" height="315" src="https://www.youtube.com/embed/Ntunzh-DdaY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The point being that creating a registration API manually is a task that might take weeks of manual coding.
-Doing it in 15 minutes obviously has advantages, especially considering the skill level required to accomplish the above, which is close to nothing.
+Doing it in 15 minutes obviously has advantages, especially considering the skill level required to accomplish the above in Hyperlambda, which is close to nothing.

 Creating a registration API using C#, GoLang, or Java, typically requires years of training - In addition to knowledge about a _"bajillion"_ things.
 In Magic you can do it after some few minutes of watching a YouTube video - And you can implement it 1,860 times faster than a senior software developer can in most other programming languages, assuming the industry average of 325 lines of code per month is correct.